adbar/simplemma/README.rst

    :target: https://doi.org/10.5281/zenodo.4673264
    :alt: Reference DOI: 10.5281/zenodo.4673264

-Barbaresi A. (2021).
-Simplemma: a simple multilingual lemmatizer for Python.
-Zenodo. http://doi.org/10.5281/zenodo.4673264
+Barbaresi A. (*year*).
+Simplemma: a simple multilingual lemmatizer for Python [Computer software] (Version *version number*).
+Berlin, Germany: Berlin-Brandenburg Academy of Sciences.
+Available from https://github.com/adbar/simplemma DOI: 10.5281/zenodo.4673264

 This work draws from lexical analysis algorithms used in:

 - Barbaresi, A., & Hein, K. (2017). `Data-driven identification of German phrasal compounds <https://hal.archives-ouvertes.fr/hal-01575651/document>`_.
 In International Conference on Text, Speech, and Dialogue Springer, pp. 192-200.
+- Barbaresi, A. (2016). `An unsupervised morphological criterion for discriminating similar languages <https://aclanthology.org/W16-4827/>`_.
+In 3rd Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial 2016), Association for Computational Linguistics, pp. 212-220.
 - Barbaresi, A. (2016). `Bootstrapped OCR error detection for a less-resourced language variant <https://hal.archives-ouvertes.fr/hal-01371689/document>`_.
 In 13th Conference on Natural Language Processing (KONVENS 2016), pp. 21-26.